AusDTO/dta-website/_posts/2018-04-03-ict-procurement-framework-open-for-feedback.md

 ### There is a sense that procurement is very restricted

 There are a number of myths to bust for agencies to understand their choices when buying goods and services.
-Agencies are often not making the most out of the flexibility already built into the Commonwealth Procurement Rules (CPRs).
+Agencies are often not making the most out of the flexibility already built into the Commonwealth Procurement Rules.
 User research highlighted that internal Accountable Authority Instructions (AAIs) and operational processes are seen as restricting procurement practices, but this understanding is often outdated.

 ### ICT Procurement isn’t understood as a specialist field by agencies